London Thunder Lewisham B.C.

 The London Thunder are an English basketball club, based in the borough of Lewisham, London, England.

 History

 The club was established in September 2007.
 The club has developed from a community session with 12 youngsters to a registered charity engaging with over 200 registered players and 1000+ young people every year.
-The club is run by Steve Bucknall, the first Englishman to play in the NBA.
+The club is led by Steve Bucknall, the first Englishman to play in the NBA.

 In 2018, the club were visited by Golden State Warriors guard Steph Curry, running a skills session with a number of junior players.

 The Thunder entered the Men's English Basketball League in 2015.
 The club won the Division 4 Playoff final in 2019.

 Players

 Former Thunder player Kavell Bigby-Williams signed a one-year contract with the Charlotte Hornets of the NBA in July 2019.
 He currently plays for the Erie BayHawks in the NBA G League.

 Former Thunder player Rowell Graham-Bell currently plays for CB Almansa in Spain's LEB Oro.